-Release 1.7 (Current)

-Purpose Create a better overview of all API specs in a singular space, to make it easier for developers to implement iSHARE and to improve readability of the iSHARE Scheme

-Release date 28 June 2018
+Release 1 Release 1.7 (Current) Purpose Create a better overview of all API specs in a singular space, to make it easier for developers to implement iSHARE and to improve readability of the iSHARE Scheme Release date 28 June 2018 Change Functional: Technical: The API technical specifications are moved to a dedicated developer portal.

-Change log Functional:

-Technical:

-The API technical specifications are moved to a dedicated developer portal.
 Adjusted specification for JSON Web Token (JWT) to facilitate certificate validation under eIDAS.

-Operational

-• The service levels are now structured per participant type (Adhering Party/ Certified Party/ Scheme Owner) to give participants a better overview of their applicable service levels.
+Operational The service levels are now structured per participant type (Adhering Party/ Certified Party/ Scheme Owner) to give participants a better overview of their applicable service levels.
+Legal Miscellaneous Rearranged pages and sections to improve readability The governance framework is updated

-Legal

--

-Miscellaneous

-Rearranged pages and sections to improve readability The governance framework is updated The project history is updated